bitbucket/overview | download 2.8

 Unlike guard, entr is a zero-configuration tool with no external build or runtime dependencies.
 The interface to entr is not only minimal, it aims to be simple enough to create a new category of ad hoc automation.
 These micro-tests reduce keystrokes, but more importantly they emphasize the utility of automated checks.

 Tightening the edit-debug feedback loop requires a tool that is tuned for one task. inotifywait is lightweight, but it only works on Linux, and it's general feature set doesn't provide a direct means of saying “run this command if any of these files change”.
-This could be scripted, but there are a number of conditions to contend with:
+This could be scripted, but there are a number of significant conditions to contend with:

 Finally, FIFO mode provides a means creating more sophisticated scripts by relaying the names of altered filenames through a named pipe.
 The watch script is a nice example of this use case.